Matroids, Delta-matroids and Embedded Graphs: Delta-matroids from ribbon graphs

 From the perspective of Eulerian delta-matroids, $D(G_m,\mathcal{T}_m, W)$ is significant since the transition systems of $G_m$ arise canonically.
 Another setting in which canonical transition systems arise is in digraphs.
-Suppose that $\vec{F}$ is a 4-regular digraph.
+Suppose that $\vec{F}$ is a 4-regular digraph with two incoming and two outgoing half-edges at each vertex.
 At each of its vertices there are two natural transitions that are consistent with the direction of the half-edges of the digraph.
 We take $\vec{\mathcal{T}}$ to be the set of all transition systems that arise from these choices.
 Then for each $\vec{T}\in \vec{\mathcal{T}}$, $D(\vec{F},\vec{\mathcal{T}}, \vec{T})$ is a delta-matroid.
-We call a delta-matroid arising in this way a \emph{directed eulerian delta-matroid}.
+We call a delta-matroid arising in this way a \emph{directed Eulerian delta-matroid}.

-\begin{theorem}[Bouchet \cite{ab2}] A delta-matroid $D$ is directed eulerian if and only if $D= D(G)$, for some orientable ribbon graph $G$. \end{theorem} \begin{proof}[Sketch of proof.]
+\begin{theorem}[Bouchet~\cite{ab2}] A delta-matroid $D$ is directed Eulerian if and only if $D= D(G)$, for some orientable ribbon graph $G$. \end{theorem} \begin{proof}[Sketch of proof.]
 First suppose that $D= D(G)$, for some orientable ribbon graph $G$.
 Arbitrarily orient (the surface) $G$ and draw its canonically face 2-coloured medial graph $G_m$ on it.
 Direct each edge of $G_m$ so that it is consistent with the orientation of the black face it bounds.

 Conversely, suppose that $D$ is directed Eulerian, arising from a digraph $\vec{F}$.
 By the proof Theorem~\ref{ribboneuler}, we know $D=D(G_m,\mathcal{T}_m, W)$ for some ribbon graph $G$, where the underlying graphs of $G_m$ and $\vec{F}$ are isomorphic.
 The direction of $\vec{F}$ induces a direction of $G_m$.
-Furthermore, by forming the twisted duals (see \cite{EMM}) $G^{\tau(e)}$ or $G^{\tau\delta(e)}$, if necessary, we may assume that the transitions that are consistent with the directions of $\vec{F}$ coincide with the black and white transitions of $G_m$.
+Furthermore, by forming the twisted duals (see~\cite{EMM}) $G^{\tau(e)}$ or $G^{\tau\delta(e)}$, if necessary, we may assume that the transitions that are consistent with the directions of $\vec{F}$ coincide with the black and white transitions of $G_m$.
 These directions induce an orientation on each black face of $G_m$, and hence of each vertex and half-edge of $G$.
-Since the black and white transitions of $G_m$ are consistent with transitions coming from the directions, these orientations of vertices must be consistent and so $G$ is orientable. \end{proof}
+Since the black and white transitions of $G_m$ are consistent with transitions coming from the directions of $\vec{F}$, these orientations of vertices must be consistent and so $G$ is orientable. \end{proof}